Remington RM1025SPS Ranger

 - Power: When it comes to how powerful the Remington Ranger RM1025P is, the manufacturer built the saw with an 8-amp electric motor that runs at around 1.5 horsepower, and while the saw itself is lightweight, it has no problem slicing through thick tree limbs, branches, and logs.
 However, you will need an extension cord in order to operate the saw since the 10-inch lead cord it has won't get you anywhere.

 - Design and Construction: The saw's design makes it easy to switch from the chainsaw to the pole saw with the detachable and adjustable aluminum pole.
 The locking trigger helps to keep the pole secure while using the saw when extended, but having the weight of the saw at the end of the pole can be tiring after a while.
+At Polesawadvisor you can find more information about pole saw design and construction.

 You'll have to oil the chain manually since the saw isn't self-lubricating.
 You should also be mindful that the saw is prone to leaking oil when it's not in use, so you can either place something to catch oil when you store it away or make sure the oil reservoir is empty.